deveshgupta7/Azure-Infrastructure-Terraform-Project/README.md

-# VeriPark Azure Infrastructure - Terraform Project
+# Azure Infrastructure - Terraform Project

 This project provisions a secure, modular infrastructure on Microsoft Azure for deploying an e-commerce API solution using Terraform.
 It includes App Services for Backend-for-Frontend (BFF) and Middleware, a SQL Database with Customer Managed Key (CMK), Private Endpoints, and all associated networking components.

-## ✅ Features
+## Features

 - Azure App Services (BFF & Middleware) using PremiumV2 Plan
 - Azure SQL Database with Transparent Data Encryption (TDE) & CMK